FastReports/FastReport/README.md

 ### Compilation

-1. Install latest .NET Core SDK for your OS from https://www.microsoft.com/net/download
+1. Install .NET 5 SDK for your OS from https://www.microsoft.com/net/download
 2. Follow the commands

 ```sh